Girona–Costa Brava Airport: Statistics

+Busiest routes

 Ground transportation

 Along with being an alternative option to Barcelona Airport, Girona Airport is convenient for the resorts along the Costa Brava, such as Lloret de Mar, l'Estartit and Blanes.
 It is about a 40-minute drive from the French border and many people use Girona Airport as a way of getting to the Pyrenees and the ski resorts of Andorra.

 By car

 The airport is served by three main roads: